 Incentives to save size and weight at almost any cost, forced a

-factor of 1000 in a period of less than a decade.
-In 1969 Gorden
+size reduction factor of 1000 in a period of less than a decade.

-of the DRAM and SRAM.
-This naturally meant that memory devices
+lead to the production of the DRAM and SRAM.
+This naturally meant

 By the end of the late 1960's it was possible to pack around a thousand transistors into a single chip but the reductions in size asoociated with LSI (Large Scale Integration) meant that by the time Intel produced the first microprocessor in 1971, approximately 70,000 transistors were integrated into it's single chip.
 The Intel 4004 chip took the IC one step further by combining all the components of a computer, CPU (Central Processing Unit), memory, and I/O (Input/Output) controls, on a single silicon chip.
 Previously, ICs had had to be manufactured to fit a special purpose, now one microprocessor could be programmed to meet any number of demands.
 Companies like IBM, ICL and Sperry Univac continued to supply very large computer systems, called mainframes, to the business world.
 Mainframes were very powerful computers that allow access for mainly "dumb"terminals, or VDUs (Visual Display Units).
 However a trend towards down-sizing began, with the introduction of the mini-computer: units like the DEC (Digital Equipment Corporation) PDP (Programmed Data Processor), which sort to bring computing technology to the medium sized business.